10 Ways to Place Your Bed in Front of a Window was updated in July 2022.

 8. Go Monotone

-If you want a softer, airier look, coordinate your headboard fabric and your window panels.
-In all one color (white works well), they’ll almost blend together creating the look of a canopy bed.
+If you want a softer, airier look, coordinate your headboard, bedding, and decor to your window panels.
 Add in some playful bedding combinations, art, and a few pops of color here and there, and your space is ready to go.

 9. Make It Cozy